QianyiLiu309/Bike_Segmentation_Captur/README.md

 # Bike_Segmentation_Captur
 This repo contains the codes for my project "Segmentation Network to Locate and Predict Damage to Bikes" with Captur.
-ICurrently under development.
+It's under development at present.